-The Weiler Computing Center (WCC), located on the 2nd floor of Goulet Science Center, has 2 labs, each containing 20 computers - the PC computing lab running Windows and the MAC computing lab running MAC OS.
+The Weiler Computing Center (WCC), located on the 2nd floor of Goulet Science Center, has two labs, each containing 20 computers - the PC computing lab running Windows and the MAC computing lab running MAC OS.
 These computing centers are scheduled through the Office of the Registrar.
 When the classroom is not in use, it is available to the campus community for general use.
-The Academic Resource Center public lab, located in the basement of Cushing Center, has 15 Windows computers available for use by students for research, papers, and email.

-The Information Commons in Geisel Library maintains a student laptop loaner program for use within the Library.
-Loaner laptops may not be removed from the Library.
-The Information Commons contains collaborative learning spaces, computers for research, Library database searching, as well as provisions for students with disabilities.
+The Information Commons in Geisel Library contains collaborative learning spaces, computers for research, Library database searching, as well as provisions for students with disabilities.
 The Information Technology Help Desk is located in the Information Commons.

 The Office of Information Technology provides The Saint Anselm College "Print Anywhere" system.
 The system provides a college supported network of printers for student use.
 You will find these networked printers located across campus, accessible through any of our wired labs, or via our wireless network, allowing you to print from your own computer from anywhere on campus.
 The system will hold a document for you up to 48 hours, making it easy to print documents early, and pick them up on your way to or from class.
 After printing a document students simply have to "release" the document at a release station using their Saint Anselm College ID card.
 This allows you to pick up your documents at your leisure at the location most convenient to you.
-Print release stations are located across campus at the following locations:
+Print release stations are located across campus at the following locations: Alumni Hall - 2nd floor copier room and 4th floor Modern Languages Lab, Davison Hall, Gadbois Hall - Nursing LRC, Geisel Library, Goulet Science Center - Weiler Computer Labs, Jean Student Center - lower level, New Hampshire Institute of Politics - 4000B, Poisson Hall - Classroom A.